azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 There are [many different voices](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support#text-to-speech) available to choose from.
 By updating the [XML request](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/how-to-text-to-speech#specify-a-voice), we can easily specify a different voice or language.
 From here on, it should be easy to generate German speech.
 Try it out!

+Alternatively, for quick tests you can use the [Speech Studio](https://speech.microsoft.com/portal) to convert text to speech.
+Click on [**Audio Content Creation**](https://speech.microsoft.com/portal/aab611a164ba4b0dbf7c4987375fa1cc/audiocontentcreation) and create a new text file or upload one.
+Try out different voices and export the audio file.

 ### Speech-to-Text

 Let's take the generated or provided `test.wav` from the example before and convert it back to text.
 Again, copy the code and let's first create a token: